HKiOnline/dftui/docs/characters_json_format.md

 ## Vampire the Eternal Fate Characters

-Vampire the Eternal Fate has generally vampire, ghoul and human characters.
+Vampire the Eternal Fate generally has vampire, ghoul, and human characters.
 Human characters are plain Fate Condensed characters.
 Ghoul characters are Fate Condensed characters with the permission to take limited supernatural stunts.
-Vampire characters are expanded Fate Condensed characters with additional properties such as blood potency, disciplines and an additional hunger -stress track.
+Vampire characters are expanded Fate Condensed characters with additional properties such as blood potency, disciplines, and an additional hunger stress track.

 ## Ghoul Characters